What is your availability?

 Do you accept health insurance?

-I am in-network with Blue Cross Blue Shield of Massachusetts (PPO, HMO, and Indemnity.)
+I am in-network with Blue Cross Blue Shield of Massachusetts.

 If I am out-of-network with your insurance plan: You have the option to self-pay for services entirely, or, you may check to see if your insurance plan (e.g., PPO, POS plans) allows you to choose an out-of-network provider for partial reimbursement.
 In these cases, you pay for services in full, and I provide documentation that you can submit to your plan.
 I cannot guarantee reimbursement.
 If you receive it, they will likely send it to you directly.
 You would be responsible for coordinating this and understanding their requirements.